rujeetjahagirdar/leetcode_helper_extension_firefox/README.md

 2. Click **Load Temporary Add-on** ➕.

-3. Select the `manifest.json` file located in the root of the project directory.
+3. Select the `manifest.json` file located in the "build" directory.

 ### 7️.
 Use the Extension

 1. Open a LeetCode problem page.
 2. Click on the extension icon in the browser toolbar.
-3. Follow the prompts to extract problem details and view AI-generated solutions.
+3. Click the "Help Me" button.

 ## 🖥️ Technologies Used